-(1) A description of the lessons learned from the United States and its allies and partners
+(1) A description of the lessons learned from the United States and its allies and partners in addressing the use of human shields by terrorist organizations such as Hamas, Hezbollah, Palestine Islamic Jihad, and any other organization as determined by the Secretary of Defense.

-Palestine Islamic Jihad, and any other organization as determined by the Secretary of lessons learned as identified in paragraph (1) into DoD operating guidance, relevant capabilities, and tactics, techniques, and procedures to deter, counter, and address the challenge posed by the use of human shields and hold accountable terrorist organizations for the use of human shields.
+(2) A description of a specific plan and actions being taken by the DoD to incorporate the lessons learned as identified in paragraph (1) into DoD operating guidance, relevant capabilities, and tactics, techniques, and procedures to deter, counter, and address the challenge posed by the use of human shields and hold accountable terrorist organizations for the use of human shields.